jbequ5/SAGE-Enigma-Subnet/SAGE-Deep-Dive.md

 - Intelligence improvements feed better Economic upgrades and more accessible models.
 - Economic revenue funds larger prize pools, attracting more participants and data.
 - Democratization increases participation volume, supplying richer data to Intelligence.

-The Operations layer (Multi-Approach Planner, controlled communication, smart scaling) and KAS (targeted, calibrated knowledge acquisition) act as accelerators across all three flywheels.
-The result is a self-reinforcing system that grows stronger, more valuable, and more accessible over time — without central control or single points of failure.

 ## Why This System Is Different
 This is a true self-reinforcing intelligence flywheel that does not exist anywhere else today.
 Local execution stays efficient.
 Global intelligence compounds centrally.
 Honest contribution is rewarded through transparent provenance and ContributionScore.
 And the entire system grows stronger together.